Your Ultimate Guide to the Global Korea Scholarship (GKS) for Indian Students

 Joining Korean language courses (even basic level helps!)

-These build a stronger CV and show initiative.
+These activities build a stronger CV and show initiative.

 Step 7: Stay Organized – Indian Applicants Deal With More Paperwork